-1/4cupbutteror coconut oil, but the flavor of butter really shines through here
+1/4cupbutteror coconut oil to keep it dairy free, but the flavor of butter really shines here

-1/3cupunsweetened cocoa powder + 2 Tb. for dusting
+1/3cupunsweetened cocoa powder + 2 tablespoons for dusting

 pinchof saltif using unsalted butter or coconut oil, use 1/8 tsp.